 The term “US visa processing times” can be interpreted in different ways, and many applicants are unsure of what it actually includes.
 Processing times generally refer to the period from filing an application to receiving a decision.
 However, depending on the visa type, this may also include waiting times for interviews and any delays due to administrative processing.

-For immigrant visas, including family-sponsored and employment-based green cards, processing time is usually measured from the moment a petition is filed (such as Form I-130 or I-140) to its approval by US Citizenship and Immigration Services (USCIS).
-The process also includes document submission to the National Visa Center (NVC), interview scheduling at the US embassy or consulate, and any additional time needed for administrative processing before the visa is issued.
+For immigrant visas, including family-sponsored and employment-based green cards, processing time is usually measured from the moment a petition is filed, such as Form I-130 or I-140, to its approval by USCIS.
+The process also includes document submission to the National Visa Center (NVC), interview scheduling at the US embassy or consulate and any additional time needed for administrative processing before the visa is issued.

 For those applying for Adjustment of Status (AOS) within the US, processing time covers the entire period from filing Form I-485 to receiving a decision.
-This may include waiting for biometrics appointments, attending an interview (if required), and final approval for a green card.
+This may include waiting for biometrics appointments, attending an interview (if required) and final approval for a green card.
+Biometrics appointments are now automatically scheduled for most AOS cases and many NVC applicants must upload DS-260s digitally.

 It is also important to note that US embassies and consulates report interview wait times separately from general visa processing times.
 This means that for some applicants, the biggest delay may not be in their application review but rather in securing an interview appointment.